-- The line manager will invite the employee to a meeting to discuss the grievance/appeal. - The employee has the right to be accompanied. - The employee must be given the line manager's final decision after the meeting and St Joseph's Out of School Club will follow this up in writing within 5 working days.
+- The line manager will invite the employee to a meeting to discuss the grievance/appeal. - The employee has the right to be accompanied. - The employee must be given the line manager's final decision after the meeting and St Joseph's Pre-school will follow this up in writing within 5 working days.